ArsalanThange/myphpframework/README.md

 ```

 ## Controllers
-All controllers for the application are declared in [controllers](https://github.com/ArsalanThange/myphpframework/tree/master/app/controllers) folder and must extend the `COntroller` class.
+All controllers for the application are declared in [controllers](https://github.com/ArsalanThange/myphpframework/tree/master/app/controllers) folder and must extend the `Controller` class.

 #### Declaring a Home Controller
 ```php